Skip to content

 Environmental values

-Reedy Lake was naturally a partly ephemeral system, but river regulation meant the lake was permanently wetted from the 1970s until 2016.
-This long-term wetting resulted in a decline in biodiversity.
-The full water levels reduced the extent and diversity of vegetation communities, including coastal saltmarsh, and reduced the availability of shallow wading habitat, which in turn has resulted in lower waterbird diversity.
+Reedy Lake was naturally a partly ephemeral system, but river regulation meant the lake was nearly permanently wet from the 1970s until 2016.
+This long-term wetting resulted in a decline in biodiversity, so wetting and drying regimes are now recommended to maintain the lake’s ecological character and diverse habitats.

-Following a four-year (2016-17 to 2019-20) watering regime trial at Reedy Lake, the Lower Barwon Review in 2020 proposed to implement the long-term flow recommendations with a seasonally adaptive approach, avoiding complete dry-out years.
-At Reedy Lake, this means having the wetland full one out of four years and a partial drawdown in summer and autumn three out of four years.
-The review’s recommendations informed 2021-22 watering actions and future directions.
+Following a four-year (2016-17 to 2019-20) watering regime trial at Reedy Lake, the Lower Barwon Review in 2020 proposed to implement a long-term, seasonally adaptive water regime that avoids complete drying.
+At Reedy Lake, this means having the wetland full for a quarter of all years and having a partial drawdown in summer and autumn in three-quarters of all years.
+The review’s recommendations informed 2023-24 watering actions and future directions.

-Hospital Swamps is made up of five wetland basins that support important ecological processes and significant ecological values, including large areas of threatened coastal saltmarsh and diverse waterbird communities.
-Vegetation communities in Hospital Swamps have remained largely unchanged over time due to the maintenance of natural wetting and drying cycles.
+Hospital Swamps comprises five wetland basins that support important ecological processes and significant ecological values, including large areas of threatened coastal saltmarsh and diverse waterbird communities.
+Hospital Swamps has retained a more natural wetting and drying pattern.
+As a result, the swamp’s vegetation community has remained largely unchanged since the 1980s.

 Traditional Owner cultural values and uses

-Corangamite CMA worked with Wadawurrung Traditional Owners Aboriginal Corporation (WTOAC) during the development of plans to deliver water for the environment for the lower Barwon wetlands as part of an ongoing conversation to ensure Wadawurrung knowledge and culture is incorporated into decision-making and that watering requirements for culturally significant species are maintained.
+The Corangamite CMA works with the Wadawurrung Traditional Owners Aboriginal Corporation (WTOAC) during the development of plans to deliver water for the environment for the lower Barwon wetlands.
+This is part of an ongoing conversation to respect and incorporate Wadawurrung knowledge and culture in decision-making, with the aim of meeting watering requirements for culturally significant species.

-• culturally significant wetland species such as Porronggitj (brolga), Toolim (black duck), Kunuwarra (black swan), Buniya (eel), Tark (common reed) and Bal-yan (bull rush)
+• culturally significant wetland species such as porronggitj (brolga), toolim (black duck), kunuwarra (black swan), buniya (short-finned eel), tark (common reed) and bal-yan (bull rush)

 • recognition of wetlands as meeting, ceremony and trade places